| Title: | Affinity Propagation Clustering |

 would appear in the dendrogram produced by

-.
+aggExCluster.
 This is also the same ordering in

-which the clusters are arranged by heatmap
+which the clusters are arranged by heatmap.

 Note that this only works if the similarity matrix is included

-, otherwise an error message is
+in the input object x, otherwise an error message is

 produced.